 Thermoplastics vs. Thermosets

-If a plastic created is a thermoset, it cannot be recycled.
+If the plastic created is a thermoset, it cannot be recycled.
 This means that a thermoset product, such as epoxy resin, melamine counters, insulation, car parts, and carpet padding, cannot be melted down to create something new.
 Instead, they must be thrown away or re-purposed.
 While many consumers and manufacturers are getting creative with their re-purposing tactics, much of it will end up in a landfill (or in the ocean).

 By breaking down their polymers using heat, thermoplastics can be melted down and reformed — in some cases indefinitely.
 In most cases, though, plastics can only be recycled 2 to 3 times before they break down.
 That’s why most recycled plastic is “down-cycled,” as is common with food-grade plastics that may be compromised.
 We see this in textiles made from recycled water bottles, for example, as well as a number of toys and household goods.